In the podcast, Fred and Mistry discuss buying during a pandemic.

 The seller says, Oh my god, we’re going to take this offer.
 So let’s talk about that secondary problem if everybody bids at the same time.
 So here’s what’s going to happen by that point.
 You should, if you’re in Northern California, and you probably don’t, if you’re anywhere else, have inspections, termites, all that stuff done on the property.
 If they are, no matter what the results are, you just have to waive them.

 I got the inspection.
 Okay, thank you very much.

-You can buy a home warranty for like five 600 bucks, and it solves some of your questions about appliances and things that go wrong and water heaters.
+You can buy a home warranty for like five or six hundred bucks, and it solves some of your questions about appliances and things that go wrong and water heaters.
 But as long as structurally, the property is good, and you know, there’s going to be minor repairs in every used house, think about buying a used car done.
 It’s always something.
-So as long as the homeowners been, quote, unquote, changing the oil and keeping maintenance up, you should be okay.
+So as long as the homeowners have been, quote, unquote, changing the oil, and keeping maintenance up, you should be okay.
 And you could look at a house and kind of feel if there’s something wrong or not.

-So anyway, you have to, when you bid multiple bid situation, waive the inspection, waive the termites, there’s always termites in California because it doesn’t freeze, so you’re gonna have to get rid of them at some point in the ownership anyway.
+So anyway, you have to, when you bid multiple bid situations, waive the inspection, waive the termites, there are always termites in California because it doesn’t freeze, so you’re gonna have to get rid of them at some point in the ownership anyway.

 So those are waived, the appraisal is waived if you’re going for a mortgage, and if you’re going through a mortgage, you’re going to waive the loan.
 So you’re gonna put up 3% of the sale price.